Turn your leads into revenue: start with better lead capture forms

 How do I know if my forms are underperforming?

 Track your view-to-submission rate.
-If fewer than 20–25% of visitors complete the form on high-intent pages, you have a problem.
+If fewer than 20 to 25 percent of visitors complete the form on high-intent pages, you have a problem.